ThatPerson/ElderNet/README.md

 ElderNet
 ========

-An open internet for the SilverSurfer
+An open, safer and more easier internet for the SilverSurfer.